 A Brief History.

-The Show moved from the showgrounds in Rathtdowney to a temporary site at Ballacolla in 1999.
-In the year 2000, it moved to its’ present, permenant position at Coolfin, just outside the town of Rathdowney.
+The Show moved from the showgrounds in Rathdowney to a temporary site at Ballacolla in 1999.
+In the year 2000, it moved to its present, permanent position at Coolfin.